Stories of Hope

 Is Second Harvest affected by the shutdown?

-There are no immediate impacts, right now.
-The Emergency Food Assistance Program (TEFAP), which provides about 25% of our annual food supply, continues to operate and orders are expected to arrive as scheduled.
+There are no immediate impacts at this time.
+The Emergency Food Assistance Program (TEFAP), which provides about 25% of our annual food supply, continues to operate, and orders continue to arrive as scheduled.ย

 However, this stability may be temporary.
 It remains unclear how long federal and state funding for TEFAP will continue if the shutdown persists.
 Second Harvest is closely monitoring the situation and preparing for potential disruptions.